endulum/groves-api/README.md

 ### User
 - [x] `GET /user/:userNameOrId`: shows details of user if exists
 - [x] `POST /account`: accepts fields `username`, `bio`, `password`, `confirmPassword`, and `currentPassword` and edits the authenticated User with this information
-- [ ] `DELETE /account`: accepts field `password` and deletes the authenticated User object
 ### Communities
 - [x] `GET /communities`: shows all existing unarchived communities, ~~filters using query params `name` and `sort`~~
 - [x] `POST /communities`: accepts fields `urlName`, `canonicalName`, and `description` and creates a Community object with this information
-- [x] `GET /community/:communityNameOrId`: shows an Community and its details
+- [x] `GET /community/:communityNameOrId`: shows a Community and its details
 - [x] `PUT /community/:communityNameOrId`: accepts fields `urlName`, `canonicalName`, and `description` and edits the Community object with this information
 - [ ] `POST /community/:communityNameOrId/promote`: accepts field `username` and appoints a User as "moderator" for this Community (admins also have mod powers)
 - [ ] `POST /community/:communityNameOrId/demote`: accepts field `username` and removes a "moderator" of this Community from their position